-It is essential to be familiar with the components of retaining wall components in order to construct any type of fence or wall correctly.
+It is essential to be familiar with the components of Retaining Walls Melbourne components in order to construct any type of fence or wall correctly.
 It is difficult to construct a wall that will last in the future without a basic understanding about what constitutes a wall.
 The components are easy to understand: concrete forms, posts or beams, and either flagstone or wood depending on the climate.
 In no time at all you can have your custom wall built to perfectly suit the conditions and needs of whatever it is that you wish to enclose.

 There are two major components of a retaining wall system, the primary frame and the bottom or channel framing.
 A frame is usually composed of individual posts or tubes that are attached to one piece of concrete or another structural member.
 Each article is usually supported by steel posts or metal rods bent into the appropriate configuration.
 The bottom course, also known as the ground level or work surface, is the foundation.
 The upper level, also known as the working surface, is the grade of ground above the work surface.
 The requirements of the application and the surrounding conditions will dictate the design of the wall.

 Concrete is more suitable than steel to keep walls in place when the earth pressure rises.
 Concrete is more durable that steel because of its resilience to pressure, and its ability form into a perfect seal to protect soil particles and other contaminants.
 These properties make concrete an excellent choice when it comes to holding ground walls in coastal areas where high soil pressure is a concern.